PoisonIvory/sage/SageTests/DEBUGGING_LEARNINGS.md

 - Some errors are logged, others are silently ignored
 - Error recovery strategies vary between components

+**Root Cause**: No established error handling strategy or patterns.
+Different developers use different approaches.

 **Solution**: Establish consistent error handling patterns and centralize error management.

+## 🗣️ Communication & Requirements Gaps

+### 8. Requirements Drift Pattern

+**Problem**: Tests assume unverified requirements or behavior that doesn't match actual implementation.

+**Examples We Encountered**:
+- Tests expect auth errors to prevent profile creation, but implementation always creates profiles
+- Tests expect validation in completion methods, but implementation doesn't validate
+- Tests expect specific error messages that don't exist in production code

+**Root Cause**: Product/engineering miscommunication.
+Requirements not properly translated into technical specifications.
+Behavior assumptions not validated.

+**Solution**:
+- Add inline docstrings summarizing actual behavior
+- Ensure behavior is reviewed by tech/product before tests are written
+- Create behavior contracts that are shared between product and engineering
+- Use BDD (Behavior Driven Development) to align requirements with tests

+### 9. Specification Ambiguity Pattern

+**Problem**: Requirements are vague or open to interpretation, leading to different implementations and test expectations.

+**Examples We Encountered**:
+- "Handle errors gracefully" - different interpretations of what "graceful" means
+- "Validate user input" - unclear what validation rules apply
+- "Show appropriate feedback" - no definition of what's appropriate

+**Root Cause**: Product requirements lack specificity.
+Missing acceptance criteria or edge case definitions.

+**Solution**:
+- Write specific acceptance criteria for each requirement
+- Define edge cases and error scenarios explicitly
+- Use concrete examples in requirements
+- Create shared understanding between product and engineering

+## 🚫 When Not to Write a Test

+Not all code needs tests, and not all test failures are worth fixing.
+Focus testing efforts on high-value areas:

+### **Don't Test These (Low ROI)**:
+- [ ] **Static UI strings** - These rarely change and don't affect functionality
+- [ ] **Temporary screens** - Features that will be removed or significantly changed
+- [ ] **Features under heavy change** - Wait until the feature stabilizes
+- [ ] **Internals without external effect** - Private methods that don't impact user experience
+- [ ] **Third-party library behavior** - Test your integration, not the library itself
+- [ ] **Configuration values** - Constants and configuration that don't affect logic

+### **Do Test These (High ROI)**:
+- [x] **User-facing behavior** - What users actually experience
+- [x] **Business logic** - Core application functionality
+- [x] **Error handling** - How the app responds to failures
+- [x] **Data validation** - Input validation and data integrity
+- [x] **Integration points** - How components work together
+- [x] **State transitions** - How the app moves between states

+### **Test Fatigue Analysis**:
+Before writing a test, ask:
+1. **Will this test prevent a real bug?**
+2. **Will this test help with refactoring?**
+3. **Is the behavior stable enough to test?**
+4. **Is the test cost (writing + maintaining) worth the benefit?**

 ## 🛠️ Best Practices for Future Development